-As with all reputable health and care providers, Helping Hands are regulated by the Care Quality Commission (CQC).
+All personal care services are provided by our Care Quality Commission (CQC) registered office Helping Hands Newbury.
 This means that the care, training and management that we collectively deliver is monitored for its responsiveness, effectiveness and compliance.
 We are also a founding member of the United Kingdom of Home Care Association (UKHCA), who have a number of different member organisations that provide care in people’s homes.
 Belonging to the UKHCA shows our commitment to the highest standards of home care and wellbeing for our customers and their families.

 Our Wantage branch is fully regulated and accredited by the CQC and CIW.